Menu

 Frequently Asked Questions

 Q: When is component replacement preferable to system replacement?
-A: Component replacement is typically cost-effective when the system is less than 10-12 years old, other components are in good condition, and repair costs are less than 50% of replacement value.
+A: Component replacement makes sense when the system is less than 10-12 years old, other major components are healthy, and total repair costs are less than 50% of replacement value.
+However, I always consider the customer’s long-term plans, energy efficiency goals, and reliability needs.
+Sometimes replacing a major component in an aging system just delays the inevitable.

 Q: What warranty coverage comes with professional component replacement?
-A: Professional component replacement typically includes manufacturer parts warranty (1-10 years depending on component) plus professional labor warranty (1-2 years on installation workmanship).
+A: Professional replacement includes manufacturer parts warranty (1-10 years depending on the component) plus our labor warranty (typically 1-2 years on installation workmanship).
+The key difference is that professional installation ensures warranty coverage—improper installation voids manufacturer warranties.

 Q: How do I know if a component needs replacement vs. repair?
-A: Professional diagnosis determines repair feasibility based on component condition, repair costs vs. replacement costs, reliability expectations, and overall system condition.
+A: Professional diagnosis determines repair feasibility by evaluating component condition, cost-effectiveness of repair versus replacement, reliability expectations, and overall system health.
+Some components (like cracked heat exchangers) must be replaced for safety.
+Others can be repaired if it makes economic sense and provides reliable service.

 Q: What safety considerations are most important during component replacement?
-A: Electrical safety (lock-out/tag-out), refrigerant handling (EPA compliance), gas appliance safety (leak testing), and proper installation procedures are critical for safe component replacement.
+A: Safety is non-negotiable during component replacement.
+Electrical safety (proper lock-out/tag-out procedures), refrigerant handling (EPA compliance and proper recovery), gas appliance safety (leak testing and combustion analysis), and proper installation procedures protect both technicians and homeowners.
+Corners cut on safety often lead to dangerous situations.

 Take Action: Schedule Professional Component Service